Clinics & Services

 Flu Jabs/Adult Vaccinations

 Flu injections are available from October every year for those considered at risk.
-Every October we run a special Saturday morning clinic to vaccinate all our at risk patients.
+If you would like to know more about when you can get a Flu jab, please contact the practice and speak to the reception team.
 If you think you need a booster for any other vaccines please make an appointment to discuss this with the practice nurse.

 Health Checks for over 75s and patients not seen for 3 years